(If the website does not display correctly on your tablet, please adjust your settings to 'request desktop site'.)

 What sort of food do you serve?

-As already stated, neither of us are proper chiefs… we get buy well enough so you can expect wholesome food.
+As already stated, neither captain (or crew) are proper chiefs… we get buy well enough so you can expect wholesome food.
 Some of which will be homemade.
 Please ensure you let us know of any dietary restrictions on the booking form.
-Generally, we’ll send you a menu plan in advance so you can let us know if anything on it offends… THAT said, we’re flexible and like nothing more than all mucking in together to conjure up something from the contents of the larder… you’ll not starve – that we promise.
+Generally for special diets, we’ll send you a menu plan in advance so you can let us know if anything on it offends… THAT said, we’re flexible and like nothing more than all mucking in together to conjure up something from the contents of the larder… you’ll not starve – that we promise.

 How do I join/leave the boat?